 The word is everywhere: mindfulness.
 What does it really mean?

-For example, mindfulness applied to eating means instead of shoveling popcorn into your mouth by the handful while your eyes glaze over in the glow of your favorite TV show, eat the popcorn slowly and with attention.
+For example, mindfulness applied to eating means instead of shoveling popcorn into your mouth by the handful while your eyes glaze over in the glow of your favorite TV show, eating the popcorn slowly and with attention.
 Notice the texture, the flavor.
 You avoid guilt by slowing down and enjoying your food.

 The same principle applies to your daily life.
 Instead of turning on autopilot and mindlessly going through your routine, slow down and take notice.
 Maybe there’s snow on the ground.
 Maybe the leaves on the trees are especially radiant.
 This is an amazing world.
 Notice it.
 It can make you happier if you do.